MithrilJS/mithril.js/ospec/README.md

 ### Running the test suite from the command-line

-ospec will automatically evaluate all `*.js` files in any folder named `/tests`.
+The `ospec` command will automatically evaluate all `*.js` files in all sub-folders named `/tests` by default.

+`ospec` also accepts a list of filenames to evaluate piped through stdin, if you need control over the file- or folder-names.

-`o.run()` is automatically called by the cli - no need to call it in your test code.
+NOTE: `o.run()` is automatically called by the cli - no need to call it in your test code.

 #### Create an npm script in your package:
 ```
 	"scripts": {
 		...
 		"test": "ospec",
+		"test-custom": "find module/**/*.test.js | ospec",
 		...
 	}
 ```